thedann3r/erless/legal_docs/terms_of_service.md

 ### 3.2 Insurance Provider Registration
 - Must be licensed by the Insurance Regulatory Authority (IRA) of Kenya
-- NHIF-approved schemes must maintain current certification
+- SHA-approved schemes must maintain current certification
-- All billing must comply with NHIF tariff structures
+- All billing must comply with SHA tariff structures

 ## 4. PERMITTED USES